boltgolt/boltobserv/README.md

 Running without window borders enables it to dedicate as much space as possible to the radar.

 ## Installation

+Be aware that this is the very first release, and that it only supports de_inferno for now.
+Other active duty maps are on the way.

 1. Download the latest .zip form the [releases](https://github.com/boltgolt/boltobserv/releases) page and unzip it.
 2. Copy the `gamestate_integration_boltobserv.cfg` file from the .zip to your CSGO config folder (the same folder you'd put an `autoexec.cfg`).
 For most installations this should be found at `C:\Program Files\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`.